marcusholmgren/genre_classification/README.md

-# genre_classification
+# Genre Classification

-The Machine Learning pipeline
+The Machine Learning pipeline with MLflow 🤖